Main Content

 Crop imagesCrop an image to a target size from the center or a random position

-Jitter colorRandomly adjust image hue, saturation, brightness, or contrast
+Jitter colorRandomly adjust image hue, saturation, brightness, or contrast of color images

 From left to right, the figure shows the original image with random adjustments to the image hue, saturation, brightness, and contrast.

-Jitter intensityRandomly adjust the brightness, contrast, or gamma correction
+Jitter intensityRandomly adjust the brightness, contrast, or gamma correction of grayscale images and volumes

-From left to right, the figure shows the original image with random adjustments to the image brightness, contrast, and gamma correction.
+From left to right, the figure shows the original image with random adjustments to the brightness, contrast, and gamma correction.

 Related Examples